mrhollen/anagram-api/README.md

      - Start the app with `npm start`
 - To run the app using **docker-compose**:
     - Create or modify the `appsettings.json` file in the docker folder
-    - Run `buildAndRunDockerCompose.sh` in the project root
+    - *Either* run `buildAndRunDockerCompose.sh` in the project root
+    - *Or* run the command `docker-compose --project-directory ./ -f ./docker/docker-compose.yml build`
+    - and then `docker-compose --project-directory ./ -f ./docker/docker-compose.yml up`

+## About Continued